Div99/OcamTex/README.md

 #### Tables
 Uses the table command.
 Rows are separated by new line character and columns by tab characters.
 The style parameter passed in specifies the number of columns.

-The entries must be tabbed from the left.
+The entries must be hard tabbed.

 ```
 |table -> 2